 To create products or services in Islamic finance, one should understand that there are two common ways — Shariah-based products, or Shariah-compliant products.
-Shariah-based products are those that have been produced by Shariah on the basis of concepts and rules based on the Holy Qur’an and Sunnah and other sources of Islamic commercial law such as Mudarabah, Musharaka, Salam, etc.
+Shariah-based products are those that have been produced by Shariah based on concepts and rules based on the Holy Qur’an and Sunnah and other sources of Islamic commercial law such as Mudarabah, Musharaka, Salam, etc.

-Shariah-compliant products are those that have been imported from conventional finance and converted into Islamic products such as credit card, forward currency, derivatives products, etc. In order to have a proper product development, following parameters should be observed, Identifying Islamic commercial contracts: To understand and comprehend the underlying contract that governs that product.
+Shariah-compliant products are those that have been imported from conventional finance and converted into Islamic products such as credit cards, forward currency, derivatives products, etc. To have proper product development, the following parameters should be observed, Identifying Islamic commercial contracts: To understand and comprehend the underlying contract that governs that product.

 – Understanding the rules governing the contract: When all parties in the contract are defined and the nature of the contract recognized, that will help the Shariah scholars to have a proper understanding of the product and design the right structure for that product.
 Applying and maintaining Islamic rules for the new product, so that the product will take Islamic taste and flavor.

 Many Islamic banks in GCC have used Shariah-compliant products.
-Many of them have failed to convince their clients to market the newly developed products, because they miss to satisfy all the Islamic rules.
+Many of them have failed to convince their clients to market the newly developed products because they miss satisfying all the Islamic rules.
 One of the problems that I observed in the new product development in Islamic banks are:

 – Many of the new products’ development starts by searching for a niche product that exists in a niche market and adapting this product by eliminating prohibited elements in Shariah.
-However, by using this method, sometime the developers fail to recognise the risk exposure of the product.
-There is no valid reason to expend financial engineering effort on a product that has a high risk level, and do not attract the banks’ customers.
+However, by using this method, sometimes the developers fail to recognize the risk exposure of the product.
+There is no valid reason to expend financial engineering effort on a product that has a high-risk level and does not attract the banks’ customers.